-Margaret Galvan publishes scholarship that analyzes visual media culture through intersectional approaches.
+Margaret Galvan publishes scholarship that analyzes visual media culture within social movements.
 Many of her essays contain archival research conducted in a dozen of university and grassroots spaces.
 Click through below to read more about each of her longer pieces of writing.
 Click here to read more about her book projects and to find out more about her shorter-form scholarship and work in progress, peruse her CV.

 - “Adjacent Genealogies, Alternate Geographies: The Outliers of Underground Comix & World War 3 Illustrated,” an article in “The Counterpublics of Underground Comics” issue of iNKS 3.1, co-edited and with an introduction by Leah Misemer and myself

 - “From Julie Doucet to Gabrielle Bell: Feminist Genealogies of Comics Anthologies,” a chapter in The Comics of Julie Doucet and Gabrielle Bell: A Place inside Yourself (University Press of Mississippi)

 - “‘The Lesbian Norman Rockwell’: Alison Bechdel & Queer Grassroots Networks,” an article in the “Queer about Comics” issue of American Literature, which was awarded the 2017 Crompton-Noll Essay Prize of the GLQ Caucus of the MLA, was named runner-up in the Norman Foerster Prize contest for best essay published annually in American Literature, and received an honorable mention from the Research Society for American Periodicals for their 2018-19 Article Prize.

 - “Gender Theory: Femininities and Masculinities,” a chapter in A Companion to Literary Theory (Wiley-Blackwell)